 A Confederate symbol is anything public or private that memorializes or glorifies the Confederacy and its leaders.
 While we chose to focus our launch efforts on physical monuments, Confederate symbols range in presentation from grand statues to innocuous objects like street signs to water fountains, park benches to buildings.

-As an NAACP ATLANTA Chapter project, we also have the endorsement of Confederate general Robert E. Lee’s ancestor, Reverend Robert W. Lee IV, an outspoken advocate to the removal of racist monuments.
+As an NAACP ATLANTA Chapter project, we also have the endorsement of Confederate general Robert E. Lee’s descendant, Reverend Robert W. Lee IV, an outspoken advocate to the removal of racist monuments.

 Americans have been taught a false narrative around the Confederacy and its implications today.
 Misinformation and complacency around this issue are two obvious ways we allow systematic racism to persist.